The most recent annual statistics from the National Institute of Mental Health asserts 16.2 Million American adults experience depression.

 As you may recall, a reported 777,000 seniors over age 50 experience depression during the course of one year.

 In fact, for seniors like yourself it can be even more common than we realize.

 You see, many individuals at mid-life or older will develop serious medical illnesses like cancer, heart disease, Parkinson’s disease, or diabetes.

 These ailments may require medication that includes side effects such as depression.

 So you are not alone in your experience being over 50 with depression!

-Over50LifeInsure is ready to provide assistance and a free instant quote.
-Our expert life insurance agents want to help you get the best insurance for you and your loved ones.
-Please take a minute to fill out our online form for a free instant quote, or give us a call today.
+I can help you get the best insurance for you and your loved ones.
+Give me a call today.
 Your family will thank you!